 Check for Obstacles

 First, check around the perimeter of your home for any low-lying pipes or vents.
-You don’t want to block, bury or damage these features, so you can often extend the pipes or vents so that they’ll still be aboveground.
-It’s crucial to consult a professional about making changes if you don’t know the purpose of these features.
+You don’t want to block, bury, or damage these features—you can often extend pipes or vents so that they’ll still be aboveground.
+Consult a professional about making changes if you don’t know the purpose of these features.

 For basement windows that would potentially be covered up by adding soil, try window wells to hold the dirt away from the glass.
 If there are utility lines in the first few inches of topsoil, they need to be clearly marked, so you don’t disturb or damage them in the next step.
 Check with your local utility company, who may want to send a technician out to mark them.
 You may also need a permit from your city or county for larger projects.